EmmanuelChiobi/IS601_ecommerce/README.md

 ```bash
 python manage.py runserver
 ```
-- Right click on the localhost port number shown in the CMD to access build on your default browser.
+- Hold CTRL and click on the localhost port number shown in the CMD to access build on your default browser.